NCKarlin/Neural-Network-from-scratch/README.md

 pip install math #for math constants pip install matplotlib #for visualisations
 ```
-Subseqeuntly, fter following these steps everyone should be able to run the scripts within this repository locally.
+Subseqeuntly, after following these steps everyone should be able to run the scripts within this repository locally, granted python is already installed in a version of 3.7 or higher, which should be taken into account when selecting the interpreter.

 ## Repository Organization
 In order to make this as pleasant and accessible as possible, I will shortly explain the ideal chronological order to walk through the repository, while explaining the organization that can be found here.
 The order of the scripts within the folders do follow numbering, as specific titles would have been too long and confusing. <br>